 An inventory control specialist is someone who is responsible for overseeing inventory flows in an organization.

-His/her job description involves coordinating the outflow and inflow of inventory, as well as shipment, loading, and storage activities in a company.
+The inventory control specialist job description involves coordinating the outflow and inflow of inventory, as well as shipment, loading, and storage activities in a company.

 His/her role also entails making ordering decisions for goods and carrying out maintenance functions in the warehouse.